joeycsea/joeycsea/README.md

 ### Hi there 👋 I'm Joey Sea!
-A front-end web developer based in Toronto, ON.
+A front-end web developer based in Toronto, Canada.

 A bit about me: